Vocational Training

 CherishAbility partners with Christian Science camps and other organizations to offer this expansive opportunity.

-Participants work in paid positions while learning both job- and life-skills in a supportive atmosphere while contributing important services at CS camps and organizations.
+Trainees work in paid positions while learning both job- and life-skills.
+They contribute important services in supportive work environments.

 • grow in their understanding of Christian Science and its application to their daily lives